kcha/kcha.github.io/_posts/2015-11-27-building-website-with-jekyll.md

 {% endhighlight %}

-In this case, I wanted my URL to include the `blog` subdirectory, followed by the title of the blog post.
+In this case, I wanted my URL to include the `blog` subdirectory, followed by the title of the blog post\*.
 You could also include the date in the filename as well by doing something like:

 {% highlight yaml %}
 permalink:          blog//:year/:month/:day/:title.html
 {% endhighlight %}

+*\*Update: I actually decided to use this latter format to make it easier to see the date of posting in the URL*.

 ## Adding a favicon
 I chose a [Font Awesome](http://fontawesome.io/) favicon (<i class="icon fa fa-code fa-lg" title="code favicon"></i>)